jackkoppa/TypeScript-Handbook/pages/Enums.md

 ```

 One important difference between ambient and non-ambient enums is that, in regular enums, members that don't have an initializer are considered constant members.
-For non-const ambient enums member that does not have initializer is considered computed.
+For non-const ambient enums, a member that does not have an initializer is considered computed.